NHSDigital/nhs-notify-web-template-management/tests/performance-test/README.md

 You may compose a locust command with poetry directly:

-`poetry run locust -H 'https://main.d1ie8muegpw33w.amplifyapp.com'`
+`poetry run locust -H <BASEURL>`

-However this is already available in the :
+However this is already available in the "run.sh" file.
+You can use below command to trigger a performance test:

-`./run.sh`
+`./run.sh <BASEURL>`
+e.g.  `./run.sh 'https://main.d1ie8muegpw33w.amplifyapp.com/templates'`

 This script will start a performance test in conosle.